Dawes PointLocation: Hickson Road, Circular Quay West

 The Dawes Point horse ferry wharf was constructed c1900 and the route operated to Blue's Point.
 The opening of the Sydney Harbour Bridge made both wharves redundant and they were demolished soon after.
 The punt Princess was the first vehicular ferry in Australia, coming into operation in 1842, it left from the western side of Dawes Point at the end of Lower Fort Street, but she was plagued with problems and only lasted a matter of months on the route.

-The next vessels were steam operated paddle punts, the first was named Benelon built in 1886 (until 1932), her sister ship Barangaroo was constructed later in 1890 (until 1932), both these vessels were large enough to still be useful when large trucks and buses took over from horses and carts and operated until the opening of the SHB.
-Smaller vessels such as the Warrane built 1883 (until 1921) were superseded in the 1920s as they could not cope with the increasing size and weight of motorized vehicles.
+The next ferries were steam powered paddle-punts, the first was named Benelon, built in 1886 (until 1932).
+Her sister ship Barangaroo was constructed in 1890 (it operated until 1932).
+Both vessels were large enough to still be useful when large trucks and buses took over from horses and carts and operated until the opening of the Haqrbour Bridge.
+Smaller vessels such as the Warrane, built in 1883, were superseded in the 1920s when they could not cope with the increasing size and weight of motorised vehicles.

-Steam-operated vessels gradually replaced the smaller steam-paddles, one of the most distinctive was the Kamilaroi built 1901 (until 1930) this vessel became the first propeller-driven punt.
+Larger steam-operated vessels gradually replaced the smaller paddle-punts, one of the most distinctive was the Kamilaroi built 1901 (until 1930).
+This vessel became the first propeller-driven punt.
 The Kooroongaba built 1921 (or 1924 until 1932) came into service to replace the Warrane and was one of the last of the four big Sydney vehicle ferries built.
 The most famous of the car ferries was probably the Kalang which was constructed in England in 1926 and took 90 days to steam to Sydney.
 She became one of the Sydney Showboats that can still be seen taking people on pleasure cruises around the harbour.